-City Council

-Strategic Priorities
+City Council Strategic Priorities

-Revitalize Oxnard's downtown development opportunities. and pursue economic emphasizing cultural arts, diversity, and historic to create a vibrant center downtown revitalization plan (with timelines) for Develop a vision and for our community, ä, process to ensure government efficiencies. a.
+Revitalize Oxnard's downtown development opportunities. and pursue economic emphasizing cultural arts, diversity, and historic to create a vibrant center downtown revitalization plan (with timelines) for Develop a vision and for our community, ä, government efficiencies. process to ensure

 Service Center.
-Streamline internal

-Implement a "one stop shop" effort at the City's
+Implement a "one stop shop' effort at the City's